Palazzo della Ragione, Padua: Description

 The ground floor has hosted the market hall of the city for 800 years and is likely the oldest in the European Union.
 Originally dedicated to the commerce of a wide selection of food, clothes, spices, and jewels; it is today mostly active in the food and beverage sector.

 History

-The Palazzo was begun in 1172 and finished in 1219.
-In 1306, Fra Giovanni, an Augustinian friar, covered the whole with one roof; originally there were three roofs, spanning the three chambers into which the hall was at first divided; the internal partition walls remained until the fire of 1420, when the Venetian architects who undertook the restoration removed them, throwing all three spaces into one and forming the present great hall, the Salone.
-The new space was frescoed by Nicolò Miretto and Stefano da Ferrara, working from 1425 to 1440.
+The Palazzo was begun in 1172 and completed in 1219.
+Originally there were three roofs, spanning the three separate chambers into which the hall was divided.
+In 1306, Fra Giovanni, an Augustinian friar, covered the whole building with a single roof.
+The internal partition walls remained until the fire of 1420, when the Venetian architects who undertook the restoration removed them, throwing all three spaces into one and forming the present great hall, the Salone.

+Giotto had been the first painter to fresco the walls.
+The reconstructed space was frescoed anew by Nicolò Miretto and Stefano da Ferrara, working from 1425 to 1440 to cover the surface of more than 2000 m^{2}.
 Some of the frescoes depict the astrological theories of Pietro d'Abano, a professor at Padua University in the 13th century.

 A tornado destroyed the roof and damaged the building on 17 August 1756.